 It is permissible to stop tithing while paying off debt.
-Paying debts is a duty; tithing is "optional."
-Please do not misunderstand—giving to the Lord's work is very important.
-Sacrificial financial giving is part of God's calling for every Christian.
-If it is truly impossible to pay off the debt and continue tithing at the same time, it would not be wrong to decrease giving, or stop giving entirely, temporarily, in order to pay off the debts that are owed.
+Paying debts is a duty; tithing is “optional” for the simple reason that the command to tithe was part of the Mosaic Law, and Christians are not under Law.
+Please do not misunderstand—giving to the Lord’s work is very important.
+Sacrificial financial giving is part of God’s calling for every Christian.
+If it is truly impossible to pay off the debt and continue tithing/giving at the same time, it would not be wrong to decrease giving or stop giving entirely, temporarily, in order to pay off the debts that are owed.

 Our one unalterable duty toward other people is that we love them, dealing with them as we want them to deal with us (Matthew 7:12).
 All of us want people to pay the debts they owe us.
 Therefore, as Christians, we should “let no debt remain outstanding, except the continuing debt to love one another, for he who loves his fellowman has fulfilled the law.
 The commandments, ‘Do not commit adultery,’ ‘Do not murder,’ ‘Do not steal,’ ‘Do not covet,’ and whatever other commandment there may be, are summed up in this one rule: ‘Love your neighbor as yourself.’
 Love does no harm to its neighbor.
 Therefore love is the fulfillment of the law” (Romans 13:8–10).

-The writer of Hebrews revealed that the tithe was a tenth of a man’s income: “Now the law requires the descendants of Levi who become priests to collect a tenth from the people—that is, their brothers—even though their brothers are descended from Abraham” (Hebrews 7:5).
-The Levitical priesthood continued to serve in the temple throughout the earthly lifetime of Jesus.
-But after the death, resurrection, and ascension of the Lord Jesus, the structure of leadership changed: "For when there is a change of the priesthood, there must also be a change of the law" (Hebrews 7:12).
+The tithe was a tenth of a man’s income: “Now the law requires the descendants of Levi who become priests to collect a tenth from the people—that is, their brothers—even though their brothers are descended from Abraham” (Hebrews 7:5).
+The Levitical priesthood continued to serve in the temple throughout the earthly lifetime of Jesus, and the tithe was required.
+But after the death, resurrection, and ascension of the Lord Jesus, things changed: “For when there is a change of the priesthood, there must also be a change of the law” (Hebrews 7:12).
 Christ is now our High Priest.
-Christians are now God's temple and His royal priesthood (Hebrews 4:14-15; 1 Corinthians 6:19-20; 1 Peter 2:9-10).
+Christians are now God’s temple and His royal priesthood (Hebrews 4:14–15; 1 Corinthians 6:19–20; 1 Peter 2:9–10).

-Our High Priest ministers the new covenant to us (God's law written on our hearts) by giving us the Holy Spirit (Hebrews 12:24; 10:16).
-This law operates powerfully, causing us to love others with Spirit-produced love (Galatians 5:22-23).
-That is why John writes, "If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?"
-(1 John 3:17-18).
-Because God’s love compels a true Christian to give, none of the New Testament epistles command or recommend that Christians pay a tithe.
-Rather than being a requirement, giving results from a Christian’s love.
+Our High Priest ministers the New Covenant to us (God’s law written on our hearts) by giving us the Holy Spirit (Hebrews 12:24; 10:16).
+This law operates powerfully, causing us to love others with Spirit-produced love (Galatians 5:22–23).
+That is why John writes, “If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?”
+(1 John 3:17–18).
+God’s love compels a true Christian to give, but none of the New Testament epistles command or even recommend that Christians pay a tithe or any other percentage.
+Christian giving is the result of Christian love.

-Christians may, if they choose, give a tenth of their income to the church, meeting spiritual and material needs in their needy world.
-Some will choose to give less than a tenth; some will choose to give much more than a tenth.
+Christians may, if they choose, give a tithe (a tenth) of their income to the church, meeting spiritual and material needs in their needy world.
+Some will choose to give less than a tenth; some will choose to give more.
 Paul recommends giving to the church on Sunday: “On the first day of every week, each one of you should set aside a sum of money in keeping with his income” (1 Corinthians 16:2a).